-Printed Circuit board (PCB) designs and layouts may be changed for your own purposes and use.
-You are not allowed to give or sell the PCB designs and layouts to third parties without my consent.
-You may only send these to a PCB manufacturer for the purpose of ordering PCBs for your own use.
-The sale of PCBs from my designs is prohibited.
+You are not allowed to give the PCB designs and layouts to third parties without my consent, even if you did not change anything.
+You may only send these to a PCB manufacturer for the purpose of ordering PCBs for own use.
+It is not allowed to resell these PCBs.

-The firmware for the PIC-Microcontroller can only be obtained from me, in the form of a preprogrammed PIC Microcontroller chip.
-Copying and distribution of the software and firmware is prohibited.
-The read-out protection of the microcontroller firmware may not be disabled or circumvented in any way.
+The firmware for the PIC-Microcontroller can only be obtained from me, in the form of an already programmed PIC Microcontroller chip.
+Copying and distribution of the software and firmware is not allowed.
+The PIC-Microcontroller has a firmware read protection that may not be disabled in any way.

-When you print the results of tests made with the RoeTest, you may not remove the copyright marks.
+When you print RoeTest test results you may not remove the copyright marks.